-Exciting news broke earlier this week that a Disneyland on the Gold Coast might one day be a thing.
-While the possibility of a looming mouse invasion has rekindled our hopes of a bona fide Brisneyland, but we can’t help thinking that the money could be invested more prudently.
+Exciting news broke earlier this year that a Disneyland on the Gold Coast might one day be a thing.
+And, while the possibility of a looming mouse invasion has rekindled our hopes of a bona fide Brisneyland, we can’t help thinking that the money could be invested more prudently.

 The average cost of setting up a monolithic theme park is well up in the hundred millions, or one month’s salary if you’re a billionaire.
 Just imagine what the charitable whimsy of a kindhearted billionaire could bring us…

 Not an entirely unreasonable request considering that Haigh’s is an Australian Company that’s been operational since before World War I. Clive Palmer could rustle us up a cheeky Haigh’s from the loose change behind the sofa on his private jet.
 Be a sport, Clive, Brisbane sure would appreciate some Haigh action in the sunshine state, ya dig?

 We need a J. Crew.
 I’m not going to waste too much time enumerating the innumerable benefits of having a J. Crew store in Brisbane because I feel like it’s the fairly accepted opinion of the populace that we should just have one.

 This might seem like just another department store to throw some punches in the David Jones/Myer skirmish, but Selfridges will raise you Anya Hindmarch and a Gucci collaboration worth losing the tax free benefits of ordering from the UK.

 Fact: there is nowhere in Australia that sells Percy Pigs by the metric tonne.
 Rather than build a monolithic testament to animated films why not redirect the funds into a happiness palace of all the Percy Pig confectionary our greedy jowls could ever need.

 HA!
 Just kidding, The Wheel of Brisbane shits all over the London Eye.